gcanales75/demo-kms/README.md

 # Security Best Practices - KMS Demo (boto3)

-In this demo you will demonstrate how to perform encrypt/decript operations on *strings* using AWS Key Management Service (KMS) and DynamoDB
+In this demo you will demonstrate how to perform encrypt/decript operations on *strings* using AWS Key Management Service (KMS) and DynamoDB `SDK` using a very simple scenario and running a couple of python (boto3) scripts.

 Diagram: